Bentley Bentayga: Bentayga S

 In May 2021, Bentley released the Bentayga S, which is at the fourth model of the line-up, joining the plug-in hybrid, the standard V8, and the W12-powered Speed.
 According to Bentley, the S variant has a more "aggressively styled" design.
-The Bentayga S is equipped with a different 22-inch wheels, a larger rear spoiler, black lower-body panels, tinted light clusters, and black oval sports exhaust.
+The Bentayga S is equipped with different 22-inch wheels, a larger rear spoiler, black lower-body panels, tinted light clusters, and black oval sports exhaust.

 The interior features Alcantara leather on seats, gear selector, steering wheel, headlining, and other trim elements.
 The chassis promises "an even more engaging drive," with 15% firmer dampers, recalibrated torque vectoring system, and Bentley's Dynamic Ride system as standard.
 The Bentayga S is powered by a 542 hp 4.0-litre twin-turbocharged petrol V8 engine.

 Bentayga Azure

 In May 2022, Bentley introduced the Azure submodel across the entire range.
 Aimed at providing "wellbeing" and comfort, the luxury-oriented Azure contrasts from the sportier S models.
 From the outside, the Bentayga Azure can be identified by Azure badging behind the front wheel, chromed grilles in the lower bumper, and a "Jewel" filler cap.
 Aside from special seats and suspension tuning, the Azure lineup also offers specially selected, "serene" colour schemes.
 Hybrid and EWB models were added later in the year.